Banned From Restaurant, Local Man Arrested After Weekend Assault

 On August 19, Morden Police were monitoring a crowd in the parking lot of Rock's Bar & Grill when one individual was seen running towards the group and punching a man in the back of the head before fleeing.

 The suspect was pursued and caught by a civilian a short distance away and apprehended by police.
-The suspect was arrested for assault, and explained he had become upset after in incident inside the bar.
+The suspect was arrested for assault, and explained he had become upset after an incident inside the bar.

 Police say the victim received a cut to his forehead when he fell to the pavement after being struck, but declined medical attention and did not press charges.
 Morden Police Service is continuing their investigation and will be charging the La Broquerie man with becoming disorderly near a licensed premise.